RanwanWu/PCNet/README.md

 * **Quantitative comparison**

 ![image](figs/qulities_results.png)
-Table.1 Quantitative comparison with some SOTA models on there public RGB-T benchmark datasets.
+Table.1 Quantitative comparison with some SOTA models on there public RGB-T SOD benchmark datasets.

+* **Salmaps**
+The salmaps of three RGB-T SOD benchmark datasets can be download from [here](https://pan.baidu.com/s/1h4SDlWui45QgcOoiHS7A5A) [code:NEPU]